-- Ensure you adhere to procedures laid down by school. - Contact the school and ask to speak to your child's form tutor or Head of Year. - Talk the problem over with the teacher. - Give feedback to the schools anti-bullying Lead/Head Teacher/Heads of Year. - Work with the school to promote your child to have positive role model behaviour. - Encourage your child to speak to a friend/buddy/anti-bullying Ambassador at break time or lunch time.
+- Ensure you adhere to procedures laid down by our school. - Contact the school and ask to speak to your child's form tutor, Assistant Head of Year or Head of Year. - Talk the problem over with the member of staff. - Give feedback to the schools anti-bullying Lead/Pastoral Deputy Head Teacher/Heads of Year. - Work with the school to promote your child to have positive role model behaviour. - Encourage your child to speak to a friend/Anti-bullying Ambassador at break time or lunch time.